 externalized checkpoints: You can configure periodic checkpoints to be persisted externally.
 Externalized checkpoints write their meta data out to persistent storage and are not automatically cleaned up when the job fails.
 This way, you will have a checkpoint around to resume from if your job fails.
 There are more details in the deployment notes on externalized checkpoints.

 unaligned checkpoints: You can enable unaligned checkpoints to greatly reduce checkpointing times under backpressure.
-This only works for exactly-once checkpoints and with number of concurrent checkpoints of 1.
+This only works for exactly-once checkpoints and with one concurrent checkpoint.

 checkpoints with finished tasks: By default Flink will continue performing checkpoints even if parts of the DAG have finished processing all of their records.
 Please refer to important considerations for details.

-StreamExecutionEnvironment env = StreamExecutionEnvironment.getExecutionEnvironment(); // start a checkpoint every 1000 ms env.enableCheckpointing(1000); // advanced options: // set mode to exactly-once (this is the default) env.getCheckpointConfig().setCheckpointingMode(CheckpointingMode.EXACTLY_ONCE); // make sure 500 ms of progress happen between checkpoints env.getCheckpointConfig().setMinPauseBetweenCheckpoints(500); // checkpoints have to complete within one minute, or are discarded env.getCheckpointConfig().setCheckpointTimeout(60000); // only two consecutive checkpoint failures are tolerated env.getCheckpointConfig().setTolerableCheckpointFailureNumber(2); // allow only one checkpoint to be in progress at the same time env.getCheckpointConfig().setMaxConcurrentCheckpoints(1); // enable externalized checkpoints which are retained // after job cancellation env.getCheckpointConfig().enableExternalizedCheckpoints( ExternalizedCheckpointCleanup.RETAIN_ON_CANCELLATION); // enables the experimental unaligned checkpoints env.getCheckpointConfig().enableUnalignedCheckpoints(); // sets the checkpoint storage where checkpoint snapshots will be written env.getCheckpointConfig().setCheckpointStorage("hdfs:///my/checkpoint/dir") // enable checkpointing with finished tasks Configuration config = new Configuration(); config.set(ExecutionCheckpointingOptions.ENABLE_CHECKPOINTS_AFTER_TASKS_FINISH, true); env.configure(config);
+StreamExecutionEnvironment env = StreamExecutionEnvironment.getExecutionEnvironment(); // start a checkpoint every 1000 ms env.enableCheckpointing(1000); // advanced options: // set mode to exactly-once (this is the default) env.getCheckpointConfig().setCheckpointingMode(CheckpointingMode.EXACTLY_ONCE); // make sure 500 ms of progress happen between checkpoints env.getCheckpointConfig().setMinPauseBetweenCheckpoints(500); // checkpoints have to complete within one minute, or are discarded env.getCheckpointConfig().setCheckpointTimeout(60000); // only two consecutive checkpoint failures are tolerated env.getCheckpointConfig().setTolerableCheckpointFailureNumber(2); // allow only one checkpoint to be in progress at the same time env.getCheckpointConfig().setMaxConcurrentCheckpoints(1); // enable externalized checkpoints which are retained // after job cancellation env.getCheckpointConfig().enableExternalizedCheckpoints( ExternalizedCheckpointCleanup.RETAIN_ON_CANCELLATION); // enables the unaligned checkpoints env.getCheckpointConfig().enableUnalignedCheckpoints(); // sets the checkpoint storage where checkpoint snapshots will be written env.getCheckpointConfig().setCheckpointStorage("hdfs:///my/checkpoint/dir") // enable checkpointing with finished tasks Configuration config = new Configuration(); config.set(ExecutionCheckpointingOptions.ENABLE_CHECKPOINTS_AFTER_TASKS_FINISH, true); env.configure(config);